Tasks¶

 taken care of.
 During that time a task owner can ask for the current

-status, which might be PENDING
+status, which might be PENDING, STARTED, SUCCESS or FAILURE.

 Whenever the execution of a task is completed, the status object can